matteogarzon/chess-racket/documentation/Vasirani_Loris-Garzon_Matteo-Longhi_Leonardo_PF1_Developer.md

 Let’s focus on each function:

 - obtain-ip
     - It gets the server's IP address by attempting to connect to Google's DNS (8.8.8.8).
-It the connection fails, it exits the program.
+If the connection fails, it exits the program.
 - connection-management: It announces the connection, and sends the player's color (assigned by the server) to client
-- player-connection: it accepts incoming TCP connections and sets up input/output ports for a player.
+- player-connection: it accepts incoming TCP connections and sets up input/output ports for the players.
 - receive-move: receives and validates moves from players and handles disconnections
 - check-move: validates chess moves using functions from logic.rkt
 - interpret-move